Touch (1980s band): 2014: Reformation

 In 2014, Mangold was asked to play Touch songs with a band assembled by the Firefest Festival, including Swedish singer Göran Edman as the lead vocals along with other Swedish musicians.
-This lineup performed live at the Firefest in Nottingham, UK in October 2014.
+This lineup performed live at the Firefest in Nottingham, England, in October 2014.

-2020—: New album
+2020 onwards

-In 2020, Mangold announced that all four original members had reunited and were once again working on a new Touch album for release in late 2020.
+In 2020, Mangold announced that all four original members of the band had reunited and were once again working on a new Touch album for release in late 2020.
 In October 2020, Mangold posted a new Touch song on their YouTube.
-The album, Tomorrow Never Comes, was later released on 6 March 2021.
+The album, Tomorrow Never Comes, was released on 6 March 2021.

+In October 2023 it was announced that Touch (full original lineup) would perform at Firefest Festival (10 Years After) to be held in the UK at Manchester Academy on 11–13 October 2024.
+The band preceded headline act Robin McAuley on the Saturday night.